-Alternatively, try swapping sauces and condiments for low-calorie options like hot sauce, mustard, or horseradish.
+Alternatively, swap sauces and condiments for low-calorie options like hot sauce, mustard, or horseradish.

 Many condiments and sauces are high in calories.
 Eliminating them or swapping them for low-calorie alternatives could help you lose weight.

-High-intensity interval training (HIIT) is a type of exercise that alternates between quick bursts of activity and short recovery periods, maintaining your heart rate to increase fat burning and accelerate weight loss.
+High-intensity interval training (HIIT) is an exercise that alternates between quick bursts of activity and short recovery periods, maintaining your heart rate to increase fat burning and accelerate weight loss.

-Adding HIIT to your routine can be an incredibly effective tool for losing 10 pounds in a month.
+Adding HIIT to your routine can be incredibly effective for losing 10 pounds monthly.

-In fact, a study in nine men compared the effects of HIIT with running, cycling, and resistance training, showing that a 30-minute HIIT session burned 25-30% more calories than the other activities.
+A study of nine men compared the effects of HIIT with running, cycling, and resistance training, showing that a 30-minute HIIT session burned 25-30% more calories than the other activities.

-To get started, try switching up your cardio and doing one or two HIIT workouts per week, alternating between running and walking for 30 seconds at a time.
+To start, try switching up your cardio and doing one or two HIIT workouts per week, alternating between running and walking for 30 seconds at a time.